 To prevent tampering with the sampler operation, the sampler has a PROGRAM LOCK.
 When enabled, this software feature requires a numeric password to access most of the control panel functions.
-Refer to section 3.3.10 to enable this option.
+Refer to Section 3.3.10 to enable this option.

-To prevent tampering with the collected samples, place a padlock on the refrigerator door latch.
+To prevent tampering with the collected samples, place a padlock on the refrigerator door latch, control panel and pump cover.